CongducPham/LowCostLoRaGw/gw_advanced/README.md

 In the example, we have "HWaddr b8:27:eb:be:da:21" then use "27EBBEDA21"

-    > ./config_raspbian.sh 27EBBEDA21
+    > ./config_gw.sh 27EBBEDA21

-Then check steps A to I as described below. **config_raspbian.sh takes care of configuring steps A and B only**.
+Then check steps A to I as described below. **config_gw.sh takes care of configuring steps A and B only**.

 Run the gateway at boot
 =======================